Juniper/warp17/README.md

 		set tests ipv4-options port <eth_port> test-case-id <tcid> tx-timestamp|rx-timestamp <0|1>"
 		```

-* __Latency__: latency computation can be enabled ontop of all the application
+* __Latency__: latency computation can be enabled on top of all the application
-  types using _IPv4 options_.
-The latency config consists of the following
+  types using _IPv4 options_ or RAW timestamping.
+The latency config consists
-  optional fields:
+  of the following optional fields:

     - `max` latency threshold: all incoming packets with a measured latency
       higher than the configured `max` will be counted as